Polynomial-delay Enumeration Algorithms in Set Systems: Enumeration Algorithms

-To generate all solutions in $\MS$ efficiently, we use the idea of family tree, where we first introduce a parent-child relationship among solutions, which defines a rooted tree (or a set of rooted trees), and we traverse each tree starting from the root and generating the children of a solution recursively.
-Our tasks to establish such an enumeration algorithm are as follows: \begin{itemize} \item[-] Select some solutions from the set $\MS$ of solutions as the roots, called ``bases;'' \item[-]Define the ``parent'' $\pi(S)\in \MS$ of each non-base solution $S\in \MS$, where the solution $S$ is called a ``child'' of the solution $T=\pi(S)$; \item[-] Design an algorithm~A that, given a solution $S\in \MS$, returns its parent $\pi(S)$; and \item[-] Design an algorithm~B that, given a solution $T\in \MS$, generates a set $\mathcal{X}$ of components $X\in\MC$ such that $\mathcal{X}$ contains all children of $T$.
-We can test whether each component $X\in\mathcal{X}$ is a child of $T$ by constructing $\pi(X)$ by algorithm~A and checking if $\pi(X)$ is equal to $T$. \end{itemize} Starting from each base, we recursively generate the children of a solution.
-The complexity of delay-time of the entire algorithm depends on the time complexity of algorithms A and B, where $|\mathcal{X}|$ is bounded from above by the time complexity of algorithm~B.
+Similarly to our work on a confluent system~\cite{HN.2022}, we use the notion of family tree to list all solutions in $\MS$ efficiently.
+Our tasks to establish such an enumeration algorithm are as follows: \begin{description} \item[(I)] Select some solutions from the set $\MS$ of solutions as the roots, called ``bases''; \item[(II)] Define the ``parent'' $\pi(S)\in \MS$ of each non-base solution $S\in \MS$, where the solution $S$ is called a ``child'' of the solution $T=\pi(S)$; \item[(III)] Design an algorithm~A that, given a solution $S\in \MS$, returns its parent $\pi(S)$; and \item[(IV)] Design an algorithm~B that, given a solution $T\in \MS$, generates a set $\mathcal{X}$ of components $X\in\MC$ such that $\mathcal{X}$ contains all children of $T$.
+We can test whether each component $X\in\mathcal{X}$ is a child of $T$ by constructing $\pi(X)$ by algorithm~A and checking if $\pi(X)$ is equal to $T$. \end{description} Starting from each base, we recursively generate the children of a solution.
+The delay of the entire enumeration algorithm depends on the time complexity of algorithms A and B, where $|\mathcal{X}|$ is bounded from above by the time complexity of algorithm~B.